Sander2222/phone_export/README.md

 If you have ESX Version 1.2 you dont have to change anything, but if you have 1.1 you must change the following line the `weiht`to `limit` :
    [server.lua](https://github.com/Sander2222/phone_export/blob/main/server.lua#L9)

+- Notify

+and finally you can change the ESX Notify [showAdvancedNotification](https://github.com/Sander2222/phone_export/blob/main/client.lua#L11) for your self.
+You can find the syntax of it here [Syntax](https://esx-framework.github.io/es_extended/client/functions/showadvancednotification/)

+- Note

+This Script is only tested on ESX 1.2 and have fun with it